 - the present level of compensation has substantially reduced the university's ability to deliver services.

 Individual equity increases shall be based on one or more of the following:

 - internal equity

 - external competitiveness

-- quartile within salary range
+- quartile within the salary range

 Pay Above Maximum

-If, for any reason, an incumbent's base pay exceeds the maximum of the grade, the employee's pay will be "red circled."
-This means that all base pay rate increases will be withheld until the base pay rate falls within range, at which time the incumbent will be eligible for future increases.
+If for any reason, an incumbent's base pay exceeds the maximum of the grade, the employee's pay will be "red circled."
+This means that all base pay rate increases will be withheld until the base pay rate falls within the range, at which time the incumbent will be eligible for future increases.